Interview: Tokyo Graffiti and the Street Art Scene in Japan

 There is a perception that foreigners do the majority of the graffiti in Tokyo.
 Do you think this is true?
 If so, why is that?
 Where does that perception come from?

 Street art isn’t really woven into Japanese culture — it’s not ‘a thing’ here in the same way it is in many other countries.
 There’s a perception that foreigners do most of the graffiti in Tokyo, and to some extent, that’s true.
 Many international artists are drawn to Tokyo because, it’s such a huge and visually dense city, their work gets seen by thousands to millions of people.
 That kind of exposure can help them build their profiles and they can therefore sell their works in galleries for higher prices.
-For many, painting in Tokyo is a form of free — or sometimes paid — advertising, especially with the added boost from Instagram and other social media platforms.
+For many, painting in Tokyo is a form of free — or sometimes paid — advertising, especially with the exposure from Instagram and other social media platforms.

 I've noticed that the majority of tags are written with Roman characters rather than kanji or hiragana.
 Do you know why that is?